ligato/docs/docs/plugins/vpp-plugins.md

 ## IPSec Plugin

-The IPSec plugin handles the configuration of **Security Policy Databases** (SPD) and **Security Associations** (SA) in VPP.
+The IPSec plugin handles the configuration of **Security Policies** (SP), a **Security Policy Database (SPD)**, and **Security Associations** (SA) in VPP.

 !!!
 Note
     The IPsec plugin does not handle IPSec tunnel programming.
 This is supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
 The IPSEC_TUNNEL interface has been deprecated.

 ---

 ### Security Policy Database

-The SPD specifies the policies that determine the disposition of all inbound or outbound IP traffic from either the host, or the security gateway.
-The SPD is bound to an SPD interface and contains one or more policy entries.
-Each policy entry points to an IPsec security association (SA).
+!!!
+Warning
+    The previous model of configuring IPsec security policies inside an IPsec security policy database (SPD) is now **deprecated**.
+In practice, the content of SPDs changes frequently and using a single SPD model for defining all security policies is not convenient or efficient.
+A new model, SecurityPolicy, was added that allows one to configure each security policy as a separate proto message instance.
+Although the new SecurityPolicy model is backward-compatible with the old one, a request to configure a security policy through the SPD model will return: `error: it is deprecated and no longer supported to define SPs inside SPD model.
+    (use SecurityPolicy model instead)`.
+See [PR #1679](https://github.com/ligato/vpp-agent/pull/1679) for more details.

 **References:**

 - [VPP SPD proto][ipsec-proto]
 - [VPP SPD model][ipsec-model]

 The SPD defines its own unique index within VPP.
 The user has an option to set their own index in the `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent, as it is a part of the SPD key.
+The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent, as it is a part of the [SPD key][vpp-key-reference].

-!!!
-Note
-    Pay special attention when defining an index in the model.
-Despite the fact the field uses a `string` format, it only accepts plain numbers.
-Attempts to set non-numeric characters will result in an error.

-Every policy entry field includes `sa_index` used in the SPD for reference to the SA.
-The field is mandatory.
-A missing value will generate a configuration error.

-The SPD defines two bindings: SA and interface.
-The interface binding is important since VPP needs to create an empty SPD first.
-This requires an interface binding.
-After that, all policy entries are configured and associated with a specific SA.
+In addition, the SPD includes one or more interfaces where configured SA and SP entries are applied.
+SP entries described below contain an `spd_index` referencing the SPD.

 ---

 **SPD Configuration Examples**

 **KV Data Store**